dotnet/docs/docs/csharp/nullable-attributes.md

 The second strategy works better if the library is generally stable, and the main focus of the development is to adopt nullable reference types.
 You turn on nullable reference types as you annotate APIs.
 When you've finished, you enable nullable reference types for the entire project.

-Following this second strategy you do the following tasks:
+Following this second strategy you do the following:

 1. Add the `#nullable enable` pragma to the file you want to make nullable aware.
 1. Address any warnings.